MicrosoftDocs/azure-docs/articles/marketplace-publishing/marketplace-publishing-vm-image-post-publishing.md

 8. On page 2, choose service plans and meters (cores), and click the arrow.

     ![Service plans and meters](media/marketplace-publishing-vm-image-post-publishing/img08-08.png)
-9. On page 3, click **Toggle All** to select all regions or manually select check boxes for specific regions and click the arrow.
+9. On page 3, click **Toggle All** to select all regions, or manually select check boxes for specific regions and click the arrow.

     ![Choose markets](media/marketplace-publishing-vm-image-post-publishing/img08-09.png)
 10. On page 4, review the exchange rates and click **Finish**.
 The wizard resets the pricing according to your selections.